Hellmann's and Best Foods: Recipe and marketing issues

 The recipe may vary by country.
 For example, in the UK rapeseed oil is used in place of soybean oil.
 The ingredients list also includes paprika extract.

-Maintaining the separation of brands in the USA poses some unique challenges.
+Maintaining brand separation in the USA poses unique challenges.
 Marketing campaigns for both products are identical, though outside live cross-country events such as awards shows and sports, Hellmann's and Best Foods must produce a separate ad for each brand, including the Hellmann's ad airing on a national television network's Eastern/Central feed, and the Best Foods ad as part of the Mountain/Pacific feed.
 The mayonnaise and Unilever have been advertised on the Super Bowl broadcast since 2022, with Hellman's appearing more prominently than Best Foods, the ads being used as a vehicle to advertise Unilever's involvement with the anti-hunger charity Feeding America.
+In July 2025, the Hellmann's mascot, Manny Mayo, officiated a wedding at the Viva Las Vegas chapel in Las Vegas as part of a contest.